ckatzorke/emerge-sls-handson/README.md

 Now we want to deploy to azure.
 There are some steps necessary

-First, we need a service-principal
+First, we need a service-principal, a user that does the job.

 Login to azure cli